 In this situation, the controller should submit the appropriate notification forms to us as soon as possible, and explain why approval was not sought or gained before the acquisition.
 We will consider whether to object to the transaction and/or whether to take action under s191A FSMA.

 After submitting your notification

-The proposed controller cannot acquire the shares before we have made a decision.
-It is a criminal offence to proceed with the transaction before we have approved the transaction (or before the statutory assessment period has expired).
+It is a criminal offence to proceed with acquiring or increasing a control in an authorised firm or its parent undertaking before requesting, and receiving, approval for the transaction (or before the statutory assessment period has expired).

 See the PRA webpage for further information.